|

 The historical note to the first scholarly edition of Scott's

-longest novel outlines how Peveril of the Peak explores
+longest novel outlines how Peveril

-the on-going tensions between Cavalier and Puritan loyalties
+of the Peak explores the on-going tensions between Cavalier

-during the fraught years of Restoration England.
+and Puritan loyalties during the fraught years of Restoration

+England.
 Ranging from Derbyshire to the Isle of Man and culminating

 in London, it is a novel which interweaves political intrigue,

-personal responsibilities and the ways in which the forces
+personal responsibilities and the ways in which the forces of

-and the limits of storytelling itself.
+limits of storytelling itself.

 Back to top